Collabios Logo

 Performance advertising: If your primary goal is generating ad creative that converts, UGC is the superior option.
 You need volume (multiple variations to test), full usage rights, and the ability to iterate quickly.
 UGC delivers all three at a fraction of influencer marketing costs.

-Product page enhancement: Adding video testimonials and lifestyle content to your e-commerce product pages increases conversion rates by 15-25% on average.
+Product page enhancement: Adding video testimonials and lifestyle content to your e-commerce product pages tends to lift conversion rates.
 UGC is perfect for this because you need content that feels customer-generated, not celebrity-endorsed.

 Early-stage brands with limited budgets: If you have 2,000 euros to spend, commissioning 10 UGC videos and putting them behind targeted ads will almost certainly drive more measurable results than partnering with one or two mid-tier influencers.